SORA Rate 2025

 three-column-vertical-media three-column-vertical-media

-Difference Between 1-Month SORA rates & 3-Month SORA rates
+What’s the Difference Between 1-Month SORA Rates & 3-Month SORA Rates?

 As the name suggests, the 3-month SORA benchmark is averaged out over a longer period than 1-month SORA benchmark.
-For example, let’s say your home loan interest rate is pegged to the 3-month SORA rate, this means for your home loan, you will be charged according to the average SORA rate over a period of 3 months.
-Thus, it may fluctuate once every 3 months.
+If your home loan is pegged to the 3-month SORA, your interest rate is based on the average SORA over 3 months and typically only adjusts once per quarter.
+In contrast, a 1-month SORA loan adjusts monthly, making it more responsive to market changes.

 background image